ChidiOkeke/crest-bank/README.md

 # Crest Bank API

-Welcome to the Crest Bank API project!
+Welcome to the Crest Bank API!
 This repository contains the source code for a basic banking API built using Express.js and MongoDB, with JWT-based authentication and authorization.

 ## Getting Started